 The Dow Chemical Company in its $130 billion merger of equals with DuPont.

-Gazprom in its $2 billion complex asset swap with Wintershall, involving an exchange of interests in Russian gas fields for European gas production, distribution and storage assets.
+A major fossil fuel producer in a $2 billion complex asset swap, involving an exchange of interests in gas fields for European gas production, distribution, and storage assets.

 Marine Harvest in an appeal before the EU Court of Justice and EU General Court against the EU Commission’s €20 million fine for an alleged breach of the notification and standstill obligations in the EU Merger Regulation in respect of its acquisition of Morpol.